 When such a disaster occurs anywhere along the Gulf Coast, or anywhere in the world, families, and communities need to be prepared to the best of their ability.
 During a large-scale disaster of any making, the governmental entities may not be able to respond quickly enough, or in large enough numbers to help every community.
 In the case of an Electromagnetic Pulse (EMP), whether natural or man-made, we would revert to a Dark Age existence in a matter of moments as was witnessed in Puerto Rico with Hurricane Maria.
 There would be limited or no computers, phones, transportation, or access to financial needs.

 Concerned citizens and groups are recommended to prepare by having 3 to 6 months of supplies, including food, water, personal care items, pet supplies, medicines, baby items, tarps, tents, a means to cook off the grid and proper cooking equipment for such means (i.e. cast iron) and other implements that do not require electricity to operate.
-The list is extensive, and the purpose of the Alert Action Plan is to assist as well as provide the operational and logistical structure to execute short to long term localized needs to react in the shortest timeline to the needs of their communities in times of crisis.
+The list is extensive, and the purpose of the Strategic Action Plan is to assist as well as provide the operational and logistical structure to execute short to long term localized needs to react in the shortest timeline to the needs of their communities in times of crisis.

 An inventory of assets should be conducted to determine the required acquisition of needs.
-The inventory should include not only Supplies, and Equipment, but personnel, from the family level to the community level, listing the strengths and weakness of each for proper assignment according to duties that will be required to be fulfilled.
+The inventory should include not only Supplies, and Equipment, but personnel, from the family level to the community level, listing the strengths and weaknesses of each for proper assignment according to duties that will be required to be fulfilled.

 The ability to continue communications during any situation is of paramount importance.
 In addition to email, and phones, the community zones should include Ham radios and operators, as well as handheld two-way radios and CB radio capabilities.

-The locations of the Zones will coincide with team locations as well as community density for reasons of staging needs and logistical ability.
+The locations of the Zones will coincide with team locations as well as community density for reasons of staging needs and logistical distribution ability.

 A look at the everyday natural world, the current political scene, the unrest, and financial insecurity are clearly visible and reason enough to start with.
 When considering the threats from terroristic elements and natural phenomena such as storms, earthquakes, meteors, fire, flood, and manmade disaster scenarios from localized situations, to massive solar EMP threats affecting the weak infrastructure of the electric grid, or a global financial crisis, makes it even more important, and urgent.